Textural Forms showcases art by Michael Kiesow Moore, Nora Moore, and Karen Searle

-Call for Paranormal Art
+Call for Tornado Art

 Banfill-Locke Center for the Arts is a wellspring for the community providing inspiration, enrichment, enjoyment, opportunities, and education through the arts.

 Tuesdays, April 7, 14, 21, 28, May 5, and 12; 9 to 10:15 am Enrollment Code: W

 Instructor: Joyce Gudding